jaffacakes89/guides/typescript.md

     .pipe(gulp.dest("dist"));
 });
 ```
-Thats it!
 You can now test the page by running gulp and then opening dist/index.html in your browser.

 Uglify

 The point of Uglify is to minify our code.
-We also need to install vinyl-buffer and gulp-sourcemaps to keep sourcemaps working.
+We also need to install vinyl-buffer.
 ```
 npm install --save-dev gulp-uglify vinyl-buffer gulp-sourcemaps
 ```